Register for Holt Adoptee Camp! Sign Up →

 Holt’s Longchuan project is initiated in China

-Through the Longchuan project, Holt expanded services to children and families at risk due to poverty or HIV/AIDS.
+Through the Longchuan project, Holt expands services to children and families at risk due to poverty or HIV/AIDS.
 The project works in partnership with local schools and teachers with the goal of helping children remain with their families and continue their education.

-November 1, 2007
+2007

 Holt begins work in Ethiopia